Prosthetic Ear Maker

 Do you have your own practice or do you work for a group of prosthetic makers?
 Also, do you travel to hospitals out of state or do your patients have to come to your office?

-Asked by atlcuz over 12 years ago
+Asked by atlcuz almost 14 years ago

 I don't own my own practice at the moment.
 I mainly work in a hospital with a craniofacial team, which includes all the doctors necessary in treating birth defects that are "above the shoulders".
 We have a separate team filled with audiologists, 2-3 surgeons and myself just for ear patients.
 I haven't done much traveling for patients, they come to the hospital for their prosthesis to be made.